Qualification(s): BEc, LLB

 Kim has been with Maurice Blackburn since 1991 when she finished her articles, and she is very proud of her long association with the firm and their commitment to fighting for fair.
-Kim established Maurice Blackburn’s Ringwood office, and became a Principal in 1999.
+Kim established Maurice Blackburn’s Ringwood office, and became a Principal Lawyer in 1999.

 With over 20 years of experience representing people with WorkCover claims, Kim now focuses solely on superannuation and insurance claims.
 Because many people with super claims also have WorkCover claims, Kim’s wealth of knowledge means she can provide comprehensive and practical legal advice for her clients.
 Kim has represented clients in a wide range of superannuation and insurance matters, including:

 - non-disclosure claims

 - litigating TPD benefits ranging from $25,000 to over $1million

 - advising in matters where there is no insurance due to a failure by employers to pay compulsory superannuation, and

 - recovery of income protection benefits and death benefits.